vectorclash/astro-automation-tool/README.md

 ## Tips

-- Keep headline text short for smaller sizes (mobile)
+- Keep headline text short for smaller sizes (320x50 mobile banner)
-- Test animations at different speeds
-- Optimize images before adding to `public/images/`
-- Use consistent naming for campaign IDs
-- The 320x50 mobile banner hides eyebrow and subhead by default
+- The 320x50 mobile banner automatically hides eyebrow and subhead for space
-- The 728x90 leaderboard uses horizontal layout
+- The 728x90 leaderboard and 970x250 billboard use horizontal layouts
+- Optimize images before adding to `public/images/` for faster load times
+- Use consistent naming for campaign IDs to keep packages organized
+- The development server automatically refreshes when you make changes
+- Each packaged banner is self-contained with all dependencies included

 ## Technology Stack

-- **Astro** - Static site generation
+- **Astro** - Static site generation and build system
-- **TypeScript** - Type safety
+- **TypeScript** - Type safety and better development experience
+- **GSAP** - High-performance animation library
-- **CSS3** - Animations and responsive design
+- **CSS3** - Modular styling and layout system
-- **Vanilla JavaScript** - Animation system
+- **BrowserSync** - Live reload development server
+- **Archiver** - Automated packaging for ad serving

 ## License